ReDI-School/redi-js-nrw/lesson19.md

 The HTML and JS framework is ready for you in a template.

-Your task in to write the functions.
+Your task is to write the functions.

 ---